URLs

 Cons

-This file is provided as a courtesy configuration for advanced users
+This file is provided as a courtesy configuration

 # frozen_string_literal: true